kiwwisk/flight-analysis-pyspark/README.md

 - `8081` - spark worker 1
 - `15432` - pgadmin web interface

-To connect to pgadmin web interface:
+In the pgadmin you can connect to `postgres:5432` PostgreSQL server.

+## Preparing PostgreSQL database

+Open pgAdmin web UI on `localhost:15432` and login using

 user: `admin@pgadmin.com`
 password: `password`

-In the pgadmin you can connect to `postgres:5432` PostgreSQL server.

-**Make sure you create database `zadanie` in PostgreSQL instance!**
+Add PostgreSQL server using connection with hostname `postgres` default port `5432`.

+user: `postgres`
+password: `postgres`

+After connecting to a server, create `zadanie` empty database.

 ## Building image with pyspark tasks